dkarchmer/aws-eb-docker-django/README.md

 # README #

-This README document an example for how to setup a Docker based Elastic Beanstalk (EB) running a Django Project.
+This README document an example for how to setup a Docker based Elastic Beanstalk (EB) running a Django Project with a Postgres RDS instance

-This version uses the Preconfigured Python Docker Platform in EB
+This version uses the Generic Docker Platform in EB

 ## How do I get set up? ##

-* install Python 2.7 or Python 3.4
+* install Python 3.4
 * install git
 * install pip
 * install virtualenv